jshuadvd/hacks-n-notes/blockchain/ethereum.md

 ## Types of accounts

-There are two types of accounts:
+There are two types of accounts which share the same address space:

 - **Externally Owned Accounts (EOAs)**, which are controlled by private keys by humans
 - **Contract Accounts**, which are controlled by their contract code and can only be “activated” by an EOA